Shopify & E-commerce

 1. Implement responsive design

-Your website must automatically adapt to any screen size.
-This goes beyond just shrinking elements:
+Your website must automatically adapt to every screen size.
+This goes beyond simply shrinking elements:

 • Flexible layouts: Use CSS Grid and Flexbox for adaptive layouts